ddrohan/android-101-labs-as/session3/lab/md/step03.md

 </RelativeLayout>
 ~~~

-Introduce a new Class into app.activities to render this activity:
+Introduce a new Class into ie.app.activities to render this activity:

 ~~~java
 package app.activities;